-CMN 194 Television/Digital Media Practicum: On Camera Performance
+CMN 194 Television/Digital Media Practicum

 Practicum course to reinforce on camera skills by working at LCTV.
 Students are limited to a maximum of 1 Radio and 1 TV/Digital Media practicum per semester, up to a maximum of 8 Radio and 8 TV/Digital Media practicum credits while enrolled at Lincoln College.
-In order to complete the baccalaureate degree in Radio, Television, and New Media, students must successfully complete at least one of each of the six practicum credit hours.
+In order to complete the baccalaureate degree in Radio, Television, and New Media, students must successfully complete at least three credits of both CMN 191 and CMN 194.
 (T)